Ernest I, Duke of Saxe-Gotha: Family and children

-In Altenburg on 24 October 1636, Ernst married his cousin Elisabeth Sophie of Saxe-Altenburg.
-As a result of this marriage Saxe-Gotha and Saxe-Altenburg were unified, when the last duke of the line (Elisabeth's cousin) died childless in 1672.
-Ernst and Elisabeth Sophie had eighteen children:
+In Altenburg on 24 October 1636, Ernst married his much younger cousin Elisabeth Sophie of Saxe-Altenburg, an adolescent girl half his age.
+As a result of this marriage, Saxe-Gotha and Saxe-Altenburg were unified when the last duke of the line (Elisabeth's cousin) died childless in 1672.
+Ernst and Elisabeth Sophie had 18 children of which only nine survived into mature adulthood: